The Who, What, Where, When and Sometimes, Why.

 Talking with your partner

-Open communication between you and your partner is an important step in getting back your sexuality.
+Open communication between you and your partner about your sexual and intimate relationship is important.

 Partners may be confused or unsure of the best way to show support and affection.
 They may retreat or wait for cues from you about when to resume an intimate or sexual relationship.